ShimmerEngineering/Shimmer-C-API/README.md

       3. Low-Noise Accel:		KXRB5-2042 → KXTC9-2050

       4. Wide-Range Accel:		LSM303DLHC → LSM303AHTR

+# REV 0_6
+- fix to calibrated time stamp when using 3 byte raw time stamp (e.g. LogAndStream 0.6)

+# REV 0_5
+- major updates to allow API to work with LogAndStream 0.6 and BtStream 0.8, 3 byte raw timestamp

+# REV 0_4
+- minor update to packet loss detection, increasing the limit to 10%
+- update to writesamplingrate makes sure internal sensor rates are approximately close/higher than shimmer sampling rate

+# REV 0_3_2
+- Fix to filter, fix to to exg, gui failing when custom gain is used
+- Currently uses ShimmerClosedLibraryRev0_4

+# REV 0_3_1
+- Minor fix to ppgtohr reset
+- Currently uses ShimmerClosedLibraryRev0_4

+# REV 0_3
+- Major update to ecgtohr algorithm and filtering algorithm, minor update to ppgtohr algorithm, user should see major improvements in both ecgtohr and ppgtohr algorithms.
+- Currently uses ShimmerClosedLibraryRev0_3

 # The Following Applies To All Code Provided in the repository
 Copyright (c) 2014, Shimmer Research, Ltd.